HackThisSite/Ostiary-Client-PHP/README.md

 **Note**: This library can be used stand-alone from an [Ostiary server](https://github.com/HackThisSite/Ostiary), or can directly interact with the Redis backend of an Ostiary server.
 However, doing this grants full access to the Redis backend and circumvents the access controls the Ostiary server provides.

+## Description

+[Ostiary](https://github.com/HackThisSite/Ostiary) is a simple session token manager that can be used for a variety of use cases, acting as an authenticated and authorized wrapper around a Redis store.
+Sessions are identified and validated using JSON Web Tokens, and scoped data buckets offer the additional ability to store session meta-data (such as username, email, timezone, etc.).

+This PHP client library is used to either interface with an Ostiary server, or work stand-alone.

 ## Installation

 Install this library using the [composer](https://getcomposer.org/) PHP package manager: